Japanese Fashion Inspiration via 29 Unique and Popular Looks

 Image courtesy: @ppg_dnc

-Shearling is the skin of a lamb – tanned, processed, and dyed with the wool still intact.
+Shearling is the skin of a lamb – tanned, processed, and dyed with the wool still intact, popular in luxury coats, jackets, hats, and gloves.

-This year, we see Japanese fashion stylists tapping into a nostalgic sense of glamour that never goes out of style, as the luxurious shearling jacket brings the punch to your outfits on colder days.
+Japanese stylists love nostalgic glamour that never goes out of style, as the luxurious shearling jacket brings the punch to your outfits on colder days.

-However, most Japanese use faux or vegan leather alternatives and moto-inspired details for an updated take on the shearling jacket.
+However, most Japanese use faux or vegan leather alternatives and logos for an updated take on the shearling jacket.

 Stella McCartney Luna faux-shearling coat